Work for 9-1-1

 - Call Taker Trainee:

-- Three-weeks on-the-job training with a Communications Training Officer
+- Three-week on-the-job training with a Communications Training Officer

 Successful completion requires: